Dropping the Atomic Bomb on Hirohito and Hitler (Hardback)

 What Might Have Happened if the A-Bomb Had Been Ready Early

 On 2 August 1939, the renowned theoretical physicist Albert Einstein wrote a letter to President Roosevelt in which he declared that ‘it might become possible to set up a nuclear chain reaction in a large mass of uranium’.
 He went on to declare that ‘extremely powerful bombs of a new type may thus be constructed’.
-Shortly after Japan’s attack on Pearl Harbor, Congress allocated substantial funds to allow research to be undertaken to follow through on Einstein’s idea and build an atomic bomb.
-Few, if any, could have imagined what they had agreed to support.
+But it was more than two years later, after Pearl Harbor, that Roosevelt established the project to develop the bomb as a top priority.
+The funds for what came to be called the Manhattan Project were so deeply concealed in the new Congressionally-authorized monies that no member of Congress had any notion of what was being developed.
+However, one Senator, a future US President, almost uncovered the secret.
 But what if actual events had taken a different course?

-Solidly based on real people and actual events, in this book James Mangi describes the Manhattan Project to build the atom bomb getting an earlier start after President Roosevelt appointed an energetic scientist, Walter Mendenhall, to study the feasibility of the bomb, instead of the more traditional bureaucrat, Lyman Briggs, he actually chose.
-This scenario, he reveals, might well have produced a war-ending atomic bomb earlier, the effects of which rippled through the post-war world.
+Solidly based on real people and actual events, in this book James Mangi describes the Manhattan Project to build the atom bomb getting an earlier start after President Roosevelt appointed an energetic scientist, Walter Mendenhall, (who was indeed qualified and available) to study the feasibility of the bomb, instead of the more traditional bureaucrat, Lyman Briggs, whom he actually chose.
+This scenario, he reveals, might well have produced a war-ending atomic bomb earlier, with the effects rippling through the post-war world.